Living in Kazakhstan

 For most visits, British passport holders don’t need to register with the local authorities providing you arrive at one of the 12 international airports.
 Check with local oblast authorities as some oblasts still insist on the registration requirement for visitors even for short stays.

 If you don’t need to register with the local OVIR office (the Department for Visas and Registration under the Ministry of Internal Affairs), you must keep your white immigration card stamped by Kazakh immigration throughout your journey and present it on departure.
-If you intend to enter through a land or sea border point check with the British Embassy Kazakhstan to see whether registration is required.
+If you intend to enter through a land or sea border point check with the Embassy of Kazakhstan to see whether registration is required.

 For visits of more than 90 days you will need to register with the local authorities OVIR.
 Your travel company or employer may do this for you.